 Lenders limit the amount of their loans based on the ‘reasonable’ valuation of the business.
 Buyers can still acquire companies that lenders considered overvalued.
 However, they will need to make up the difference between the loan and the company value by increasing their equity injection.

-- SDE is Sellers Discretionary Income
+- SDE is Sellers Discretionary Earnings

 - EBIT is Earnings Before Interest and Taxes